sparkyb/pype/readme.txt

 When the Save As dialog opens for you to save a document, rather than 'save', it lists 'open'.
 This is the result of using the standard wxPython browse dialog, which I use to get a folder and path.
 I assure you, it saves your document properly.
+Remember, visual bug, NOT functonality bug.

 #------------------------------------ FAQ ------------------------------------
+Shell Commands:
+I don't know how much other people use this feature, but I use it enough to warrant the time I spent implementing it.
+Basically this allows you to run shell commands or scripts or even the script you are currently editing.
+It SHOULD just work for most things.
+I know that it works on windows, and I believe that it should work in *nix thanks to os.spawnvp (windows lacks a os.spawnvp, but this can be basically emulated thanks to os.system and the often underutilized 'start <cmd>', which will spawn a process...like os.spawnvp should in windows (with an occasional extra console window floating around).

+Play around with it, and remember to read the titles of the windows.

+Code Snippets:
+Ahh, what are code snippets?
+Basically it is a saved-state multiple-entry clipboard.
+What is the use of that?
+Well, let us say that you have a template for interfaces to, let us say, commands for an interactive online multiplayer game.
+Each command needs to have a specific format, and with this code snippet support, you don't need to switch to your template file, copy, switch back and paste.
+You can select your insertion point, and double click.
+There are, of course, hot-keys for using code snippets while editing your document.
+Why?
+Because I like having that option.
+You can navigate and insert code snippets without ever having your hands leave the keyboard.
+Deleting a code snippet is a easy as making sure the listbox has keyboard focus, and hitting 'delete' when the snippet you want to remove is selected.
+Play around with it, you will (I believe) come to enjoy it.

+Code Snippets are saved at program exit automatically.
+If you mess up the snippets, and want one back, don't close the program.
+Open up snippets.py, copy the code for that snippet.
+They are stored in Python string format, which means tabs are \t, newlines are \n, etc.  A quick;
+print eval("python string")
+will convert it back into something that you can paste into your code snippets again.

+If there is feedback/desire for being able to reorganize code snippets, I'll add that support.

 Bookmarked Paths:
-Everyone will surely notice the menu for bookmarked paths.
+Everyone will surely notice the menu for Pathmarks.
 This menu allows you to edit and access bookmarked paths with relative ease.
 All it really does is remember the paths you tell it to, and when you use one of the hotkeys or menu items, it will change the current working directory to that new path.
 If you attempt to open a file immediately afterwards, the open dialog will seek to the path of the just used bookmark.
 Nifty eh?
 I like to think of it as being able to have 'projects' without having to specify a project file.
 I hate project files.